The Magick Path of Tantra

 Glean from the Cosmos the supreme selection.

-Sometimes I muse that when Vishwakarma, the celestial architect made Aphrodite, he must have chosen Shakti as her model.
-Shakti was not only a superb beauty but her figure was perfect; a combination which would drive most men mad and enlarge their organ until it cast a shadow.
-Fate had, for me, devised a protecting gulf as I was ever conscious of the fact that I was treble her age and although I was in my sixties, I had never, however much I tried, fallen deeply in love with any woman.
+Sometimes I muse that when Vishvakarman, the celestial architect, made Aphrodite, he must have chosen Shakti as her model.
+Shakti was not only a superb beauty, but her figure was perfect—a combination that would drive most men mad and enlarge their organ until it cast a shadow.
+Fate had, for me, devised a protecting gulf, as I was ever conscious of the fact that I was triple her age, and although I was in my sixties, I had never, however much I tried, fallen deeply in love with any woman.
 When I saw the pathos of attachment all around me, I had cause to ponder.
 It was fortunate for me, as Shakti’s affection was like a monkey jumping from stump to stump.
 But I saw clearly that it was the time to manipulate the unique situation for my big experiment.

 Shakti solved a great problem.
 I installed her as my goddess in my hut by the Vatrak River in Mehmadabad.
 I had already found this location, unique among all the places in India.
 I mused many times on the people in foreign lands who craved peace of mind and the place in which they could attain it.
 Mehmadabad was such a place, and I had found it.
 I talked to Shakti about the Nath-Tantra trip, but Shakti’s interest was only in sex and not the trimmings.
 She had overstated her financial position and had only one thousand rupees when she arrived.
 Six hundred of these rupees she spent in the first few days on colored photographs.